jmutai/zimbra-rhel7/README.md

 ```

 ## Prereqs
 First create use-defined docker network for zimbra.
-This will enable us to define an `ip address` to assigned to the container.
+This will enable us to define an `ip address` for the container.
 On my setup, the bridge created is `zimbra_bridge`, network subnet is `192.168.2.0/24` using below command:

 ```
 # docker network create -d bridge --subnet 192.168.2.0/24 zibra_bridge